Solid-State DC-DC Power Electronics for Grid-Scale Lithium EV Battery Pack Integration

 Project Update

-Testing of the coupled system is scheduled to begin in 2024.
-EPC will help physical integration and oversee the start of testing.
+Testing of the coupled system is scheduled to begin in 2025.
+EPC Power will support physical integration efforts and oversee the start of testing.

 The Issue